 In light of the G20 Summit in Hamburg this week, ecoligo gives concrete recommendations to political leaders on how to bring the G20 Africa Partnership initiative into action.

 Three weeks ago, ecoligo co-founder Markus Schwaninger was invited to participate at the “G20 Africa Partnership Conference: Investing in a common future” which took place from 12-13 June in Berlin.
 Here is his take on the conference and recommendations for turning the political initiatives into tangible action.

 Let me start by quickly giving you the background on this initiative.

 The Partnership, which is also referred to as “Compact with Africa”, focuses only on selected African countries.
-Currently, these are Ghana, Ethiopia, Senegal, Cote d’Ivoire, Tunisia, Morocco and Rwanda.
+Currently, these are Ghana, Ethiopia, Senegal, Cote d’Ivoire, Tunisia, Morocco, and Rwanda.
 You might ask, how are these countries selected?
-The approach is demand driven; countries must apply with a set of measures to achieve the goals of the initiative.
+The approach is demand-driven; countries must apply a set of measures to achieve the goals of the initiative.

 An interesting aspect of this initiative is that it can be also viewed in the context of addressing root causes of migration.
 This is not a hidden agenda: it is explicitly stated by European political leaders, such as German Chancellor Merkel in her opening speech.
 She made it also very clear that this is not an initiative for Africa but with Africa that comes with both-sided responsibilities and objectives, such as fighting migration to Europe through stability and security in Africa.